 Adolph (Alf) Swedish Monarch.
-Living from approximately 400 to 430 A.D., he was a member of the Yngling Dynast, and ruled Swealand, or the central Swea Region part of Sweden which subsequently developed into that country by about 980 A. D. Also known as Atawulf (Swedish: Alf [Adolf], nicknamed Elfse), he was likely to have been Adolph I. Evidence exists that he did exist outside of the legends.
-Adolph was co-ruler with his brother ...[Read More] (Bio by: J T Demitz) Thorsugle (Tumulus), Uppsala, Uppsala Lan, Sweden Plot: The tumulus is no longer visible on the bank of the Fyris River.
+Living from approximately 400 to 430 A.D., he was a member of the Yngling Dynasty, and ruled Swealand, or the central Swea Region part of Sweden which subsequently developed into that country by about 980 A. D. Also known as Atawulf (Swedish: Alf [Adolf] nicknamed Elfse), he was likely to have been Adolph I. There is evidence that he did exist outside of the legends.
+Adolph was co-ruler with his brother ...[Read More] (Bio by: J T Demitz) Thorsugle (Tumulus), Uppsala, Uppsala kommun, Uppsala län, Sweden Plot: The tumulus is no longer visible on the bank of the Fyris River.

 Afzelius, Björn b.
 January 27, 1947 d.
 February 16, 1999 Musician, Songwriter.
 He had a breakthrough during the Swedish "progressive rock" era in the 1970s when he joined the "Hoola Bandoola Band", the forerunners in Swedish progressive music.
 He took a clearly political stand against social injustices and problems of the Third World.
 When Hoola Bandoola Band split, he commenced a solo career and had success in Sweden and abroad.
 His songs have been recorded by various artists.
-(Bio by: Peter Robsahm) Västra Kyrkogården (Western Cemetery), Gothenburg, Vastra Gotalands Lan, Sweden Plot: Field 14, plot 246
+(Bio by: Peter Robsahm) Västra Kyrkogården (Western Cemetery), Göteborg, Göteborgs kommun, Västra Götalands län, Sweden Plot: Field 14, plot 246

 Agni (Agne Skjalfarbonde) Swedish Monarch.
-A member of the Yngling Dynasty, he ruled Swealand, or the central Swea Region part of Sweden which subsequently developed into that country by about 980 A. D. Living approximately 355 to 400 A.D., he was the first of a succession of king of whom expertise has had the opinion that he did exist outside of the legends.
-He was assassinated by being hanged by Queen Skjalv, probably his consort, at an area called Agnefit, possibly located on the south shore of the current Old...[Read More] (Bio by: J T Demitz) Lill-Hersby, Sollentuna, Stockholms Lan, Sweden Plot: Kung Agnes hög (Tumulus of King Agni)
+A member of the Yngling Dynasty, he ruled Swealand, or the central Swea Region part of Sweden which subsequently developed into that country by about 980 A. D. Living approximately 355 to 400 A.D., he was the first of a succession of kings of whom expertise has had the opinion that he did exist outside of the legends.
+He was assassinated by being hanged by Queen Skjalv, probably his consort, at an area called Agnefit, possibly located on the south shore of the current Old...[Read More] (Bio by: J T Demitz) Lill-Hersby, Sollentuna, Sollentuna kommun, Stockholms län, Sweden Plot: Kung Agnes hög (Tumulus of King Agni)

 Ahl, Per-Olof b.
 January 23, 1919 d.
 November 2, 1996 Businessman, Author.
 He was the founder of "KappAhl", one of the leading clothing companies in Scandinavia. he started his successful business in 1953, locating his new firm in a basement in Gothenburg, Sweden, and toured Sweden, selling coats from a bus.
 His early efforts proved successful, and his business soon grew to one of the biggest companies in its field.
 Today there are more than 280 stores in Scandinavia, Europe, and Asia.
-Per-Olof Ahl also wrote two books on his work and vision; "...[Read More] (Bio by: Peter Robsahm) Örgryte gamla kyrkogård, Goteborg, Vastra Gotalands Lan, Sweden
+Per-Olof Ahl also wrote two books on his work and vision; "...[Read More] (Bio by: Peter Robsahm) Örgryte gamla kyrkogård, Göteborg, Göteborgs kommun, Västra Götalands län, Sweden

 Ahrle, Elof b.
 January 21, 1900 d.
 June 3, 1965 Actor, Motion Picture Director.
 Educated at missionary Elin Svensson´s Teaterskola (Theatre School) in Nyköping, Sweden, he appeared in 77 motion pictures during his career, and directed several films as well.
 He is especially will be remembered for his roles in "Krigsmans erinran" (1947), "Jazzgossen" (1958) and "Mälarpirater" (1959).
 He also acted on stage in comedies as well as in dramatic theatre.
-He created the popular figure "Loffe", characterized by a very typical and traditional...[Read More] (Bio by: Peter Robsahm) Norra begravningsplatsen (Northern Cemetery), Solna, Stockholms Lan, Sweden Plot: 19B/205.
+He created the popular figure "Loffe", characterized by a very typical and traditional...[Read More] (Bio by: Peter Robsahm) Northern Cemetery, Solna, Solna kommun, Stockholms län, Sweden Plot: 19B/205.

 Alsér, Hans b.
 January 23, 1942 d.
-January 15, 1977 Table-tennis Champion.
+January 15, 1977 Table Tennis Champion.
 He was one of Sweden´s best table-tennis players through all times.
 He changed and developed the sport, and a racket is named after him: ”The Alsér Grip.”
 He was European Champion (single) 1962 and 1966; European Champion (Team) four times between 1964 and 1970; World Champion (double, together with Kjell Johansson) 1967 and 1969; European Champion (double) 1966.
 He was killed in a plane crash when landing at Bromma Airport in Stockholm.
-(Bio by: Peter Robsahm) S:t Sigfrids Kyrkogård, Boras, Vastra Gotalands Lan, Sweden
+(Bio by: Peter Robsahm) S:t Sigfrids Griftegård, Borås, Borås kommun, Västra Götalands län, Sweden

 Alströmer, Jonas b.
 January 7, 1685 d.
-June 2, 1761 Swedish Industrialist and Scientist.
+June 2, 1761 Industrialist, Scientist.
 One of the most prominent figures of the industrial revolution in Sweden.
 He imported machines and competence from abroad and was a founder of several companies.
 He was one of the founders of The Royal Academy of Science, which is appointing the Nobel Prizes of Chemistry and Physics.
 He took a great interest in agriculture and was introducing the potato in Sweden, an achievement giving him the denomination "Potatiskungen" (The Potato King).
-He also developed new...[Read More] (Bio by: Peter Robsahm) Christine kyrka, Alingsas, Vastra Gotalands Lan, Sweden
+He also developed new...[Read More] (Bio by: Peter Robsahm) Christine kyrka, Alingsås, Alingsås kommun, Västra Götalands län, Sweden

 Andersson, Kent b.
 December 2, 1933 d.
 November 3, 2005 Actor, Writer.
 He had his breakthrough in the 1960´s with three plays, co-written with writer/director Bengt Bratt, "Flotten", "Hemmet" and "Sandlådan".
 Since then he became a highly respected and beloved actor and playwright for the Swedish people, often seen in films and TV-series, besides his theatre acting and revue performances.
 In 1996 he took over the old cinema Aftonstjärnan (Evening Star) in his hometown Gothenburg, which was about to be closed down.
-It became a platform for his work...[Read More] (Bio by: Peter Robsahm) Lundby kyrkogård, Goteborg, Vastra Gotalands Lan, Sweden Plot: 15/102
+It became a platform for his work...[Read More] (Bio by: Peter Robsahm) Lundby kyrkogård, Göteborg, Göteborgs kommun, Västra Götalands län, Sweden Plot: 15/102

 Andrée, Salomon August b.
 October 18, 1854 d.
 October, 1897 Polar explorer.
 In July, 1897 he made an attempt to reach the North Pole by balloon.
 The attempt failed, and he and his fellow expeditionaries Nils Strindberg (born 4th of September, 1872) and Knut Frænkel (born 14th of February, 1870) died at White Island in their attempt to return back.
 Their bodies were not recovered until 1930.
 The grave contains the ashes of all three members of the expedition.
-(Bio by: Klas Grönqvist) Norra begravningsplatsen (Northern Cemetery), Solna, Stockholms Lan, Sweden
+(Bio by: Klas Grönqvist) Northern Cemetery, Solna, Solna kommun, Stockholms län, Sweden